jgibbons-cp/datadog/kubernetes/eks_fargate/README.md

 1) Set up RBAC in the application namespace(s) as shown above.

+2) Install the operator

-2) Create a Kubernetes secret containing your Datadog API key and Cluster Agent token (32 character string) in the Datadog installation and application namespaces.
+3) Create a Kubernetes secret containing your Datadog API key and Cluster Agent token (32 character string) in the Datadog installation and application namespaces.

 ```
 $ kubectl create secret generic datadog-secret -n datadog-agent --from-literal api-key=<YOUR_DATADOG_API_KEY> --from-literal token=<CLUSTER_AGENT_TOKEN>